 With the ever-rising popularity of smartphones, apps have become an integral part of the way that many of us handle our day-to-day tasks.
-We at Command Partners have polled some heavy app users to compile a list of the most popular, most useful, and most fun apps from 2012.
+We at Enventys Partners have polled some heavy app users to compile a list of the most popular, most useful, and most fun apps from 2012.

-At Command Partners, we keep up with the latest technology to provide you and your app with the best mobile marketing solutions.
+At Enventys Partners, we keep up with the latest technology to provide you and your app with the best mobile marketing solutions.
 If you need help developing or marketing your app so that you can make the best-of list in 2013, feel free to contact us.

 - Bump – While created to share photos and contact information between two phones, Bump’s update has allowed iPhone users to batch share photos to their computer simply by visiting bump’s website, loading the app, and bumping the spacebar with the phone.
 Great for anyone who needs to move a large amount of photos to their computer without plugging in and syncing.